Outline India is a data firm. We focus on research and development driven consultancy.

 She has worked on over 60 evaluations spanning different sectors and has led Outline in its quest to 24 states, over 4000 villages in a span of 5 years.

 She is a 2018 Chevening fellow at Oxford University, a 2017 Raisina Fellow (awarded by the Ministry of External Affairs and ORF) and a 2016 Australia India Youth Dialogue Fellow.
 She was part of the prestigious 40 under 40 list released by Fortune magazine in 2017 and in 2018 for Outline India’s disruptive work with data.

 She holds a Masters degree in Economics from Boston University.

 Being on time

 As Manager, Sruti works with both, the Business Development and Research teams at Outline India.
 She currently manages the bid writing process, develops content and strategy for business expansion in addition to supporting the research team for selected projects.

 Sruti has extensive experience in the international development sector having previously worked in the Middle East as a development consultant.
 She has also undertaken several projects in South Asia and Sub-Saharan Africa on themes of Education, Child Rights, and Gender for research, monitoring and evaluation, and capacity building assignments.

-Her education background is varied, having studied for a Master of Science in Education from the University of Oxford in addition to a Master of Arts in Sociology from the University of Delhi.
+Her education background is varied, having received a Master's degree of Science in Education from the University of Oxford in addition to a Master's degree of Arts in Sociology from the University of Delhi.

 Tea before every task